Skip to content

 Tools & Tips

-The proper height of work surfaces can be achieved by adjusting the chair, the keyboard/mouse tray and/or the monitor height.
-If working surfaces are too high, you may have to raise your shoulders and arms which will increase the amount of effort (static muscle load) required and may result in fatigue and discomfort over time.
-Improper keyboard/mouse height and tilt may cause you to extend or bend your wrists upwards to reach the keyboard, adding to discomfort and possible injury.
-Remember to not rest your wrists on the desk/keyboard surface while actively typing, and avoid resting them on hard or sharp edges.
+The proper height of work surfaces can be achieved by adjusting the chair, the keyboard/mouse tray, and/or the monitor height.
+If working surfaces are too high, you may have to raise your shoulders and arms which will increase the amount of effort required and may result in fatigue and discomfort over time.
+Improper keyboard/mouse height and tilt may cause you to extend or bend your wrists upwards to reach the keyboard, adding to discomfort.
+Remember to not rest your wrists on the desk/keyboard surface while actively keying and avoid resting them on hard or sharp edges.

 Keyboard

-• Adjust the height of your keyboard to allow your shoulders to be relaxed and your upper arms to hang freely at your sides while typing.
+• Adjust the height of your keyboard to allow your shoulders to be relaxed (not raised or shrugged) and your upper arms to hang freely at your sides while keying.

-• The keyboard tray should be flat or at a slightly negative tilt.
+• The keyboard tray should be flat or at a slightly negative tilt (approximately 7 degrees of negative tilt).

-• Avoid resting your wrists on a hard surface or sharp edge as this will apply pressure to the undersides of your wrists.
+• Avoid resting your wrists on a hard surface or sharp edge, as this will apply pressure to the undersides of your wrists, and potentially contribute to discomfort of your wrists.

-• If you use a padded wrist rest, avoid resting your wrists while typing.
-Instead use the wrist rest while pausing between typing.
+• If you use a padded wrist rest, avoid resting your wrists while keying.
+Instead, use the wrist rest while taking breaks from keying.
+Adopt a floating wrist posture when keying.

-• Proper keyboarding techniques will further reduce stress and strain on the muscles of the fingers wrists and forearms.
+• Proper keyboarding techniques will further reduce stress and strain on the muscles and tendons of the fingers, wrists, and forearms.
 Type with your fingers slightly bent and press the keys lightly.

 Mouse